PARTNERS

 MITRE and Gallup gratefully acknowledge the following organizations for their counsel and vital contributions to this research.
 The EPA, USDA, FDA, and WRAP are leaders in global food waste research, seeking to quantify and reduce waste.
 Explore their work through the links below!

 Wasted food is a growing problem in our modern society and an untapped opportunity.
-In 2018 alone, over 63 million tons of food waste were generated in the commercial, institutional, and residential sectors, with only 4 percent managed via composting.
+In 2019 alone, EPA estimates that about 66 million tons of wasted food were generated in the food retail, food service, and residential sectors, and most of this waste (about 60%) was sent to landfills.
 EPA estimates that more food reaches landfills than any other single material in our everyday trash, constituting 24 percent of municipal solid waste.
 EPA works with stakeholders throughout the food system to reduce waste through partnership, leadership and action.

 Learn more about Sustainable Management of Food from EPA.